zalky/cues/doc/Messaging-Semantics.md

    If the processor output bindings are `nil`, in other words if there is _no message_ to be written for that processor step, then the type of the attempt should be changed to `:q.type.try/nil-attempt`.

+   If the processor is attempting to write to the _error queue_, then the type of the attempt should be `:q.type.try/error-attempt`.

 7. Write the attempt map to a backing queue